burnnat/eslint-plugin-extjs/README.md

-eslint-extjs
+eslint-plugin-extjs
 ============
 [![NPM version](https://badge.fury.io/js/eslint-plugin-extjs.png)](http://badge.fury.io/js/eslint-plugin-extjs)

 ESLint rules for projects using the ExtJS framework.
+These rules are targeted for use with ExtJS 4.x.
+Pull requests for compatibility with 5.x are welcome!

 ## Rule Details